FAQ

 Because it is intended as a free and accessible self-assessment, test taker identity is not checked at any time and the EF SET tests delivered via this site are not proctored.
 However, the test platform includes a number of cheating prevention measures such as copy/paste blocking, no answer key and no repeat test taking allowed.
 These measures are in line with many other types of online professional certification platforms.
 More rigorous proctoring and identity control would automatically undermine the free and accessible nature of the EF SET.
 Universities and companies that need a more controlled way of administering the exam to their students or employees are invited to organize proctored test sessions in their own facilities.
 Our assessment solutions are well-adapted to such practices.

-All English learners, regardless of how they are currently learning English, or their level should use the EF SET.
+All adult English learners, regardless of how they are currently learning English, or their level should use the EF SET.
 Every learner can benefit from a trustworthy way to measure current proficiency level and mark progress over time.
+The EF SET was not designed for children or teens.
+We do not recommend taking the EF SET if you are not an adult as we cannot guarantee the accuracy of the results.

 EF is excited to continue the development on EF SET and improve our assessment tools.
 We encourage all English learners and teachers to use our English test and give us feedback or comments on their experience.
 Get in touch: